Emily Neale

 You may need to pay Capital Gains Tax (CGT) when selling a residential property in the UK if it's not your main home.
 If the property has been used as a second home, buy-to-let investment, or has not been your primary residence for the entire period of ownership, CGT could apply.
 The amount owed depends on your profit from the sale, your income tax band, and any available reliefs such as Private Residence Relief or Lettings Relief.

-Need help with a residential property matter?
+Need help with a residential conveyancing matter?
 Contact us for expert legal guidance.

 Sign up to receive the latest insights and updates on areas of interest to you.